flq/flq.github.io/_posts/2007-1-26-Some-hints-on-how-different-JAVA-generics-appear-to-be-to-NET-generics.md

 ---
 title: "Some hints on how different JAVA generics appear to be to .NET generics"
 layout: post
-tags: programming dotnet JAVA TrivadisContent
+tags: [programming, dotnet, JAVA, TrivadisContent]
 date: 2007-01-26 14:06:33
 redirect_from: /go/58/
 ---